MCP Getting Started

 }

-}After adding the config, fully quit and restart Cursor (not just close the window) for changes to take effect.
+}Fully quit and restart Cursor (not just close the window) after saving.

 Next Steps